Why you should consider incorporate an onshore or an offshore company in UAE

-Along with developed infrastructures, with modern logistics and manufacturing facilities, a business-friendly environment, a developed financial sector and a stable political system.
+Along with developed infrastructures, with modern logistics and manufacturing facilities, a business-friendly environment, a developed financial sector, and a stable political system.

-UAE has the ninth largest port in volume of goods, Jebel Ali, and is the gateway to the Arabian gulf’s market, one of the fastest growing worldwide.
+UAE has the ninth largest port in the volume of goods, Jebel Ali, and is the gateway to the Arabian gulf’s market, one of the fastest growing worldwide.

 Settling in one of the free trade zones, is certainly an attractive option for do business internationally, whatever it is your economic activity.
 And more bearing in mind that it is possible to easily get a residence visa through incorporation.

 There are also three offshore structures available, as we will see below, with similar benefits to the traditional Caribbean offshore companies, adding its reputation and good press as a solid jurisdiction.

 The United Arab Emirates is a former British protectorate and currently a federation of the Middle East, located to the east of the Arabian Peninsula.
 It borders Oman to the southeast, with the Persian Gulf to the north and Saudi Arabia to the west and south.
 It is composed of a hybrid monarchy consisting of 7 emirates, Abu Dhabi, Ajman, Dubai, Fujairah, Ras al Khaimah and Umm al Qaywayn.

 It has a population of 9 million.
 Its capital is Abu Dhabi, but the most populated and popular city is Dubai.
 Arabic and English are their official languages.
 The official currency is the United Arab Emirates Dirham (AED), pegged to the US dollar at an exchange rate of 3.67:1.